 Manuscript Submissions & Reader Feedback Process

-Submissions to Frames Cinema Journal undergo a rigorous peer review process in which teams of two readers are assigned 1-2 reviews which they evaluate over a two-week period to determine their suitability for publication.
+Submissions to Frames Cinema Journal undergo a rigorous peer review process in which teams of two readers are assigned 1-2 reviews which they evaluate over a three-week period to determine their suitability for publication.
 While the focus of this review process is to ensure the work’s suitability for publication, a large aspect of it is also copy-editing the work.

 The co-editors-in-chief of each issue are responsible for assigning a manuscript to each reader as well as providing them with a ‘Reader Feedback Form.’
 The readers are meant to complete and return the form along with the reviewed and edited document to the co-editors-in-chief at the end of the peer review.